 Who we are

 We are Blind Veterans UK and we believe that no one who has served our country should battle blindness alone.

 What we do

 Sir Arthur Pearson, who owned the Evening Standard and founded the Daily Express, established Blind Veterans UK in 1915.
 Having lost his own sight through glaucoma, he was shocked at society's attitude to blindness.
 He decided to help those who had lost their vision in the First World War by giving them the care and rehabilitation they needed to lead constructive, self-sufficient lives.

 Blind Veterans UK today

 Nearly a century later, Blind Veterans UK not only cares for ex-Service men and women blinded in action, but for veterans who have lost their sight through accident, illness or old age.
-We have three centres (in Brighton, Llandudno and Sheffield) that provide residential and respite care plus sports facilities, as well as qualified welfare staff who support blind veterans across the UK to live independently within their own communities.
+We have three centres (in Brighton, Llandudno and Sheffield) that provide residential and respite care plus sports facilities, as well as qualified welfare staff who help blind veterans across the UK to live independently within their own communities.

 To find out more about our services to members, please download our Service Users' Guide.